GustavLindberg99/AndroidDrive/README.md

 If your device isn't listed in the command prompt after running this, that's a problem with ADB, not AndroidDrive.
 You may be able to find solutions [here](https://stackoverflow.com/q/21170392/4284627).

 If your device *is* listed in the command prompt when running the commands above but *not* in AndroidDrive, you can report that as a bug [here](https://github.com/GustavLindberg99/AndroidDrive/issues/new/choose).
+If you do, please include the output that you got when running `adb.exe devices`.

+## Can I use AndroidDrive together with file recovery software to recover deleted files on my phone?

+No, unfortunately that won't work.
+File recovery software works by reading parts of the disk that aren't currently assigned to any file.
+AndroidDrive doesn't have direct access to a disk, instead it receives requests to read from files from Dokan which it forwards to ADB through specific commands that can only read files that currently exist.
+So there's no way for AndroidDrive to access parts of the disk that aren't written to.

+To recover permanently deleted files on your phone, you would probably need to root your phone and find a file recovery tool that uses the Linux command line (since Android is Linux-based).
+You can then access the Linux command line on your phone through ADB by running `adb.exe shell enter command here` in the Windows command line.

 # Credits